Stay with Me Tonight (The Human League song)

-"Stay with Me Tonight" is a song by English synth-pop band the Human League, released in January 1996 by East West Records as a single from their second compilation album, Greatest Hits (1995).
+"Stay with Me Tonight" is a song by the English synth-pop band the Human League, released in January 1996 by East West Records as a single from their second compilation album, Greatest Hits (1995).
 It was jointly written by Philip Oakey and producer Ian Stanley, features lead vocals by Oakey; with backing by co-vocalists Susan Ann Sulley and Joanne Catherall.
 Post production by re-mixers 'Space Kittens'.

 Background

 "Stay with Me Tonight" was recorded at Human League Studios in Sheffield during 1995.
 It was released as a single in the UK on 8 January 1996 by East West Records, where it reached number 40 in the UK singles chart (the band's final UK Top 40 hit to date) remaining on the chart for two weeks.
 The track is the only exclusive track on the 1995 version of the Greatest Hits compilation album.

 Lyrically the song is (another) story by Oakey about being left by a girlfriend, and is written about their last night together.